 (B) Extent Competed.
 Select the appropriate entry from the following list.
-The extent competed for any modification or order against a task or delivery order contract pulls from the basic contract and is shown in the "Extent competed for referenced IDV" data field.
+The extent competed for any modification or order against a task order or delivery order contract pulls from the basic contract and is shown in the "Extent competed for referenced IDV" data field.

 (1) Competed under SAP.
-Report this for competitive contract actions that were awarded using FAR part 13 Simplified Acquisition Procedures (i.e., solicitation procedures were "Simplified Acquisition"), to include for the Commercial Item Test Program.
+Report this for competitive contract actions that were awarded using FAR part 13 Simplified Acquisition Procedures (i.e., solicitation procedures were "Simplified Acquisition").